ksonnet/ksonnet/docs/cli-reference/ks_param_set.md

 ## ks param set

-Set component or environment parameters such as replica count or name
+Change component or environment parameters (e.g. replica count, name)

 ### Synopsis

-Set component or environment parameters such as replica count or name.
+The `set` command sets component or environment parameters such as replica count or name.
 Parameters are set individually, one at a time.
+All of these changes are reflected in the `params.libsonnet` files.

+For more details on how parameters are organized, see `ks param --help`.

-If you require customization of more fields, we suggest that you modify your ksonnet project's `components/params.libsonnet` file directly.
-Likewise, for greater customization of environment parameters, we suggest modifying the `environments/:name/params.libsonnet` file.
+*(If you need to customize multiple parameters at once, we suggest that you modify your ksonnet application's  `components/params.libsonnet` file directly.
+Likewise, for greater customization of environment parameters, we suggest modifying the `environments/:name/params.libsonnet` file.)*

+### Related Commands

+* `ks param diff` — Display differences between the component parameters of two environments
+* `ks apply` — Apply local Kubernetes manifests (components) to remote clusters

+### Syntax

 ```